monosolar/register-form-js-ajax-php/README.md

 Registration is sub,iting by ajaz-request to script api.php .
 In case of appearing of errors it's should be showed to user, if registration submited successful (ststus = ok) then redirection to page /success.html
 Please try to make the form easy-to-use for user.

+## Notice
+Please pay attention to separate if it need server and client part